OpenStickCommunity/Hardware/3D Prints/OSB Analog Stick/README.md

 ## How to order a PCBs:

 All of the boards so far have been ordered though JLCPCB.
-Due to the size of the boards you can order quite a lot at very low cost.
-I was able to order 125 of them and still meet their minimum shipping cost limits.
-You do not need to get this many.
-I have also opted not to do a panel for this since it appears to still be cheaper to get these done individually.
-Also please note that recently JLCPCB changed some of their prices for the PCB color, ensure you choose a color like black or green to get the lowest possible cost.

 1 - Go to JLCPCB.com<br/>
 2 - Click on `Instant Quote`<br/>